 To my surprise the Twomewt assumed the position opposite mine, then it Dittoed its natural leadership.

 The battle started and the Mewt immediately silenced Turnip.
 Nothing went in our favor the rest of the fight.
 Level fours easily defeated a six and a three.

 Rather than take Turnip into their tribe, they demanded battle tribute.
 I did not see clearly but that Gem must have been worth fifty thousand, maybe more.
 It looks like my ally has its own sizable stash.

 I expect my friend will stay rooted for a few turns.
 It does get quite sullen sometimes.

 Turn 567- Tough Turn Today Journal,

 At dawn a level 5 Crithippo popped out on the tower lawn.
 The beast immediately commenced to consuming my landscaping.
 Unfortunately, Turnip is part of the landscaping.
-In the short time it took for the more golems and myself to arrive, Turnip had already been severely hurt.
+In the short time it took for more golems and myself to arrive, Turnip had been severely hurt.
 Two Soft Rock Golems were already smashed.

 Gigi was eventually croaked but its Counter special was quite effective.
 The high critical chance of the hippo just fed bonus damage to the golems counter attacks, until the guardian ran out of Hits.

 At the last moment, Turnip charged back into the fight and nabbed the croaking blow against the Crithippo.
 I was completely surprised by this rash action; however, it seems to have paid off.